CASE STUDY

 Solution

-• Unified Visual Display Wall: Large, high-quality screens showing radar, highway cameras, WebEOC dashboards, and live news coverage.
+- Unified Visual Display Wall with screens for radar, cameras, dashboards, and news.

 Result

-The new Livingston Parish EOC is now a model for operational efficiency and readiness.
+The new Livingston Parish EOC exemplifies efficiency and readiness.

-• Stronger Coordination: WebEOC and the integrated display wall provide a single shared operating picture across multiple agencies.
+- Stronger Coordination: WebEOC and a display wall provide a unified view.

-• Reliable Connectivity: Backup power and satellite Internet ensure the center stays connected, even during major outages.
+- Reliable Connectivity: Backup power and satellite internet ensure constant connection.

 Modernizing Emergency Coordination with Link Integration